Hamilton Township, Atlantic County, New Jersey: Local government

 Hamilton Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting each January, the Council selects one of its members to serve as Mayor and another as Deputy Mayor.

-As of 2023, the members of the Hamilton Township Committee are Mayor Charles Cain (R, term on committee and as mayor ends December 31, 2022), Deputy Mayor Richard Cheek (R, term on committee ends 2024; term as deputy mayor ends 2020), Susan K. Hopkins (R, 2024), Judith Link (D, 2023) and Carl Pitale (R, 2022).
+As of 2023, the members of the Hamilton Township Committee are Mayor Art Schenker (R, term on committee ends December 31, 2026; term as mayor ends 2025), Deputy Mayor Carl Pitale (R, term on committee ends 2025; term as deputy mayor ends 2025), Robert Laws (R, 2027), Richard Cheek (R, term on committee ends 2027) and Thelma Witherspoon (D, 2025).

+In January 2023, former mayor Art Schanker was appointed to fill the seat expiring in December 2024 that had been held by Susan K. Hopkins until she resigned from office earlier that month.